jarriagadat/jarriagadat/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on .
+- 🔭 I’m currently working on a Master's Degree on Civil Engineering.
-- my personal website jaatriana.github.io
+- My personal website is https://jaatriana.github.io/

 <!--
 **jaatriana/jaatriana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.